kikrishn/Blog/_posts/2021-02-07-cohomology-intuitively.md

   solutions patch together to form a _global_ solution?
 </div>

-It turns out the answer is "yes"!
+It turns out the answer is yes!
 Our local solutions come from a global solution exactly when the "cohomology class" associated to our function vanishes[^3].